 Riding motorcycles is dangerous.
-Motorcyclists account for 14% of all crash-related fatalities, even though they are only 3% of the vehicles on the road.
-Motorcyclists are 28 times more likely than passenger-vehicle occupants to die in a car crash.
-More than 80% of these type of crashes result in an injury or death.
+Motorcyclists account for 14% of all crash-related fatalities in the U.S., even though they are only 3.5% of the vehicles on the road.
+Motorcyclists are 24 times more likely than passenger-vehicle occupants to die in a car crash and 40 times more likely than light-truck occupants.

 Fatality rate for motorcyclists versus motorists

 NHTSA reports that in 2021 in the U.S., “the fatality rate for motorcyclists” was “24 times the passenger car occupant fatality rate” and “40 times the fatality rate for light-truck occupants” (based on vehicle miles traveled).

 How dangerous are motorcycles and cars and trucks?

 More than 50% of fatal crashes involve collisions between motorbikes and motor vehicles such as cars and trucks.
 Specifically, 57% of the motorbikes “involved in fatal crashes were collisions with motor vehicles in transport.”

 Importantly, 75% of fatal motorbike/car accidents involve a car or truck striking the motorcyclist head-on.
 Only 8% of these fatal types of accidents involve a car or truck colliding with the rear of the motorbike.

 How dangerous are motorcycles and cars making left-hand turns?

 Cars and trucks making left hand turns are particularly dangerous for motorcyclists.
 In fact, 43% of fatal motorbike-car accidents involve a car or truck turning left while a motorcyclist is going straight or passing or overtaking the car or truck.